Rockies vs. Athletics Player Props Betting Odds

 Profar Stats

-- Jurickson Profar has 21 doubles, two triples, seven home runs, 40 walks and 36 RBI (85 total hits).
-He's also swiped one base.
+- Jurickson Profar has 86 hits with 21 doubles, two triples, seven home runs, 40 walks and 36 RBI.
+He's also stolen one base.

-- Profar heads into this game looking to extend his two-game hit streak.
-In his last five games he is hitting .250 with a double, three walks and two RBI.
+- Profar brings a three-game streak with at least one hit into this one.
+During his last five outings he is batting .300 with a double, three walks and two RBI.

 Profar Recent Games